-There are more than 600 LME-approved warehouses and storage facilities in about 40 locations across the USA, Europe and Asia.
+There are over 600 LME-approved storage facilities in 33 locations across the USA, Europe and Asia.

 The LME does not own or operate warehouses, nor does it own the material they contain.
 It simply authorises warehouse companies and the warehouses they operate to store LME-registered brands of metal, on behalf of warrant holders, and issue LME warrants through their London agent for material delivered into their approved warehouses.